liilab/appify/README.txt

 = What if I am facing an issue(bug) in WooApp Mobile App ? =

-If you are experiencing any issues or bugs with the WooApp mobile app, you can contact the WooApp team by emailing them at [mail.liilab@gmail.com](mail.liilab@gmail.com).
+If you are experiencing any issues or bugs with the WooApp mobile app, you can contact the WooApp team by emailing them at [mail.liilab@gmail.com](malito:mail.liilab@gmail.com).
 The team will work with you to resolve any issues you may be experiencing with the app.
 It is recommended to include as much detail as possible in your email, including any error messages or issues you are experiencing, as this will help the team better understand the problem and find a solution more quickly.

 = Can I change the layout of the app? =

 Currently, WooApp does not offer the ability to change the layout of the app.
 The app's design and layout are fixed and cannot be altered by users.
-If you have any suggestions or ideas for improvements to the layout of the app, you can contact the WooApp team at [mail.liilab@gmail.com](mail.liilab@gmail.com) to share your thoughts.
+If you have any suggestions or ideas for improvements to the layout of the app, you can contact the WooApp team at [mail.liilab@gmail.com](malito:mail.liilab@gmail.com) to share your thoughts.
 The team may consider your suggestions for future updates to the app.

 = Can I make a native iOS app? =

 Currently, WooApp only supports the creation of a mobile app for Android devices.
 There is no support for creating a native iOS app at this time.
 However, the WooApp team is working on developing an iOS app and it is expected to be available shortly.
-If you are interested in using WooApp to create a native iOS app, you can contact the team at [mail.liilab@gmail.com](mail.liilab@gmail.com) to inquire about the availability of the iOS app and to stay up to date on any future developments.
+If you are interested in using WooApp to create a native iOS app, you can contact the team at [mail.liilab@gmail.com](malito:mail.liilab@gmail.com) to inquire about the availability of the iOS app and to stay up to date on any future developments.

 = How many WooApp mobile apps can be created? =

 With WooApp, you can only create one mobile app per WooCommerce website.
-This means that if you have multiple WooCommerce websites, you will need to install WooApp on each website in order to create a mobile app for each one.
-If you have any questions or concerns about using WooApp to create multiple mobile apps, you can contact the WooApp team at [mail.liilab@gmail.com](mail.liilab@gmail.com) for assistance.
+This means that if you have multiple WooCommerce websites, you will need to install WooApp on each website in order to create a mobile app for each one. ***Don't Worry!
+If the WooCommerce related issue arise you can create another new app.***  If you have any questions or concerns about using WooApp to create multiple mobile apps, you can contact the WooApp team at [mail.liilab@gmail.com](malito:mail.liilab@gmail.com) for assistance.

 = What if I experience a build failure while using WooApp to create a mobile app? =